open-gamma-ray-astro/gamma-astro-data-formats/source/irfs/effective_area/index.rst

+.. _iact-aeff:

 Effective Area
 ==============

 The proposed effective area format follows mostly the `OGIP format for effective area files <https://heasarc.gsfc.nasa.gov/docs/heasarc/caldb/docs/memos/cal_gen_92_019/cal_gen_92_019.html>`__

 The extension holding the data is called ```EFFECTIVE AREA```.
 The data within the extension is organised as a BINTABLE with the following columns (:ref:`fits-arrays-bintable-hdu`)

 +--------------------+------------------------------------+-------------------+-------------+
 | Column Name        | Description                        | Unit              | FITS Type   |